Donald Trump launching new social media platform

 The Trump platform is expected to have a launch in November for invited guests and then a wider opening in early 2022 with video services, news and podcasts.

-“I just think it’s important that President Trump comes out and has his own social media platform,” said Willy Guardiola, a Trump supporter who has organized many rallies in Palm Beach County.

-“It’s going to be his greatest marketing tool, he’s a media darling, that’s what he’s done for so many years,” Guardiola said.
+"I just think it’s important that President Trump comes out and has his own social media platform," Willy Guardiola, a Trump supporter who has organized many rallies in Palm Beach County, told WPTV.
+"It's going to be his greatest marketing tool.
+He's a media darling.
+That's what he's done for so many years."